 The Southern Great Barrier Reef region is the coastal fringe of Keppel Bay and because of its beaches and the islands within proximity it has become the seaside holiday place for Rockhampton and Central Queensland.

-Great Keppel island (pictured left) is the largest of the eighteen islands in the Keppel Group, and covers an area of more than 14.5 square kilometres.
+Great Keppel island (pictured above) is the largest of the eighteen islands in the Keppel Group, and covers an area of more than 14.5 square kilometres.

 Much of the island is national park, the island being part of the Keppel Bay Islands National Park.
 The tropical climate and its 17 pristine white sandy beaches, coves and pockets of fringing reef attract tourists from all over.